ARIZONA

 Arizona Special Program for Women, Infants & Children (WIC)

-Arizona’s Women, Infants, and Children Program (WIC) provides supplemental foods, nutrition education and referrals to health care, at no cost, to those who are considered to be “at nutritional risk”.
+Arizona’s Women, Infants, and Children Program (WIC) provides supplemental foods, nutrition education and referrals to health care, at no cost, to those who are considered to be “at nutritional risk” because of dietary problems.

 What is the income limit for WIC in Arizona?